 Northgate Industries Ltd. History: See How We Got Our Start

-Sid Braaksma: Founder and President
+Sid Braaksma: Founder

 Sid Braaksma immigrated to Canada from Holland in 1952.
 After completing a four-year apprenticeship, Sid earned a Journeyman Machinist Certificate from the Southern Alberta Institute of Technology.
 It was in those early years that he turned his interest to modular structures and was able to sharpen his skills and learn the business.